Skip to content

 #Wrapping Up

 Start with disabling battery optimization for the affected apps and turning off Adaptive Battery.
-Those two fixes solve the problem for about 80% of people.
+Those two fixes resolve the issue for most people.
 If you’re on a Samsung, Xiaomi, or OnePlus phone, also check the manufacturer-specific battery settings since they add extra restrictions that override Android’s defaults.
 When none of that works, adjusting the FCM heartbeat interval or a clean factory reset are your last-resort options.

 #Frequently Asked Questions